Nutrition and society

-Nutritional epidemiology is the science focusing on the links between nutritional determinants and health problems influencing the prevalence, evolution, and distribution of these problems within the population.
+Nutritional epidemiology is a scientific discipline that investigates the connections between nutritional determinants and health issues, influencing the prevalence, progression, and distribution of these problems within the population.

-The NutriQuébec project is a good example of a cohort study initiated by INAF researchers, including thousands of Quebecers.
-It aims at collecting information on nutrition and health over a long period of time.
-Other researchers in nutritional epidemiology are interested in population groups having specific issues of concern, such as pregnant women or people suffering from cardiometabolic diseases.
+The NutriQuébec project serves as an excellent example of a cohort study initiated by INAF researchers, involving thousands of Quebecers.
+Its primary objective is to gather long-term information on nutrition and health.
+Additionally, other researchers in nutritional epidemiology focus on specific population groups facing particular health concerns, such as pregnant women or individuals with cardiometabolic diseases.

 Societal Determinants of the Sustainable Food Supply

-Diet beyond its influence on health plays an important role in the collective issues we face, like social inequalities in health, transformations and developments in medicine, as well as climate change.
-People’s environments and living conditions vary from one person to another, which is influencing everyone’s opportunities and behaviours differently.
+Beyond its impact on health, diet plays a pivotal role in addressing collective challenges, including social inequalities in health, advancements in medicine, and climate change.
+People’s unique environments and living conditions shape their opportunities and behaviors differently.

-In order to better understand these issues, INAF researchers are interested in, for example, structural constraints and natural or built environments limiting access to healthy foods, as well as agri-food innovations and initiatives that support the sustainable food supply.
+To gain a deeper understanding of these issues, INAF researchers are exploring various aspects, such as structural constraints and the influence of natural or built environments on access to healthy foods.
+They are also investigating agri-food innovations and initiatives that support a sustainable food supply.

 AREAS OF EXPERTISE AND CHAIRS